 But then I was reminded my manhood was at stake.
 So I closed my eyes and swallowed the half glass of my first Múratina.
 Almost.

 Because before I could finish up, I sensed there was someone behind me.

-After looking at The MB’s ‘Hali ya anger’ I decided it was wiser to sleep with the cows- not like that, silly- rather than show up in the house.
-Before he could decide whether to grab me or slap me, I had whizzed past him, between his feet and was operating my foot machinery perfectly towards the coffee plantation.
+After looking at The MB’s ‘Hali ya anger,’ I decided it was wiser to sleep with the cows- not like that, silly- rather than show up in the house.
+Before he could decide whether to grab me or slap me, I had whizzed past him.
+In between his feet and operating my foot machinery perfectly towards the coffee plantation.